Binary Exploitation 101 - Introduction

 Introduction

 Four years ago, I came across a book called Hacking: The Art of Exploitation by Jon Erickson1.
 Since then, I’ve really gotten into binary exploitation and have learned a great deal.
-I’m still a newbie in many ways, but I think I’ve grown a lot compared to when I first opened that book.
+I’m still a newbie in many ways, but I think I’ve grown a lot compared to when I first opened this book.

 That’s why I decided to start writing a 2025 edition of Hacking: The Art of Exploitation.
 I’m not very knowledgeable about networking or cryptography, so I won’t be covering those.
 Instead, this series will focus specifically on binary exploitation.

 Finally, because of the subject matter, I need to add a boring but necessary disclaimer.
 The purpose of this series is to share knowledge, not to train criminals.
 Attacking someone else’s computer is illegal.
 What you do with the knowledge you gain here is your own responsibility, and I take no liability for it.
 Freedom comes with responsibility.
 Don’t forget that.
-I sincerely hope you’ll use what you learn here to make the world a “better” place.

 Contents (Planned)

-- Stack Overflow
+- Buffer Overflow

 - Shellcode

-- ROP
+- ROP (Return-Oriented Programming)

 - ret2dlresolve

-- glibc Heap Exploitation
+- glibc Heap Exploitation (TBD)

-- NX Bit
+- NX bit

-- PIE
+- PIE (Position-Independent Executable)

-- CFI
+- Clang CFI (Control Flow Integrity)

 Contributing

 As I mentioned at the beginning, I’m only four years into this field, and still very much a newbie.
-Binary exploitation is a hobby for me, not my job.
+Binary exploitation is a hobby for me, not a job.
 I’ll do my best to make sure the content is accurate, but I may sometimes make mistakes or fail to explain things in depth due to my own limitations.
 On top of that, English is not my native language.

 Writing a 2025 edition of Hacking: The Art of Exploitation is not something I can do alone.
 That’s why I’d love your help.
 Please don’t hesitate to point out mistakes or share feedback on the content.
 My goal is to reflect everything I’ve learned and experienced so far in this series.
 I don’t know when it will be complete, but if you’re willing to stick around and support it patiently, I’d be very happy.